ju-am/ROMLauncher/readme/readme.txt

 If - after some time - you're unable to resolve an issue -- or if you have a feature request, feel free to contact me on reddit (/u/TLOZ).
 Please check out the KNOWN ISSUES first.
 I can't guarantee a fast response.
+You can also open up issues on the GitHub page.

 --------------------------------------------------------------------------------